 Why every queer film buff should watch Midnight Cowboy

-It’s 50 years since the queer classic Midnight Cowboy was released, but how does the film stand up today, given that it was made when the world was a very different place?
+It’s just over 50 years since the queer classic Midnight Cowboy was released, but how does the film stand up today, given that it was made when the world was a very different place?

-The short answer is that it’s still a great film, and well worth watching on the big screen.
+The short answer is that it’s still a great film, and well worth watching.

-Texan Joe Buck is a good-looking, naive young ‘cowboy’ who heads for the bright lights of New York City to become a hustler – believing that rich women will fall at this feet.
+Texan Joe Buck is a good-looking, naive young ‘cowboy’ who heads for the bright lights of New York City to become a hustler – believing that rich women will fall at his feet.